nodiscc/xsrv/roles/jellyfin/README.md

 ## Subtitles

-To search and download video subtitles, you must register an account on https://opensubtitles.org, enable the `Opensubtitles` plugin from `Admin > Plugins` and set your opensubtitles.org username/password in the plugin preferences.
-You will then be able to use right-click > `Edit subtitles` on any video from your library.
+To search and download video subtitles, register an account on https://opensubtitles.com, enable the `Opensubtitles` plugin from `Admin > Plugins` and set your opensubtitles.org username/password in the plugin preferences.
+Then obtain an API key by following the link the plugin settings.
+You will then be able to use right-click > `Edit subtitles` on any video from your library and search for matching subtitles.

 ## License